lc700x/desktop2stereo/readme.md

 ![Half-SBS](./assets/HalfSBS.png)
 ![TAB](./assets/TAB.png)
 5. Real-time modification of **depth strength**.
    Use `↑ Up ` or `↓ Right` arrow keys to increase/decrease the depth strength by a step of 0.1.
+To reset press `0` key.
    The defination of **depth strength** is in the [detailed settings](###detailed-settings) session.
 6. Press `Esc` to exit the **Stereo Viewer**.
 ### Detailed Settings